Velipadinte Pusthakam: Filming

 Principal photography began with a puja function on 17 May 2017 at St. Xavier's College, Thumba in Thiruvananthapuram, Kerala.
 The crew planted saplings in the college premises before commencing filming.
 Almost 40 days of filming were scheduled in the college.
 Mohanlal joined the sets on 25 May 2017.
 He spent 23 days of filming in this schedule.
 The crew reached Muthalapozhi beach in Thiruvananthapuram on 2 June 2017 to film a beach volleyball scene that was interrupted by rain and was filmed later in the week.
 The place where Micheal consults a lawyer was filmed in a house named Magistrate Bangalow in Menamkulam; the scene was filmed in less than a day.

 Anoop joined the crew in early June 2017.
 Mohanlal continued filming until 8 June.
 He took a break from the schedule to film Villain and rejoined the sets of Velipadinte Pusthakam on 18 June.
 Some of the scenes were filmed in Ponmudi.
 Filming continued in Thiruvananthapuram region until late June 2017.
 It took 42 days to complete the schedule.

 The second schedule began in Alappuzha district on 9 July 2017, and was expected to last for two weeks.
 Some flashback scenes were shot at Cherthala.
 Nimesh Thanoor was the art director.
 Some sets were constructed beside Kattoor beach in Alappuzha district; including Vishwan's house—which was built in 15 days—a nearby temple, and a workshop.
 Mohanlal filmed for 10 days in this schedule.
 The filming was completed on 22 July 2017; the final scenes were filmed at Arthunkal beach.
 Post-production began the following day, with the commencement of dubbing in a studio in Kochi.

 Music

 Shaan Rahman composed the film's original soundtrack and score.
 The soundtrack album was released digitally by the label Satyam Audios on 16 August 2017.
 It consists of five songs, which were written by Vayalar Sarath Chandra Varma, Rafeeq Ahamed, Anil Panachooran, Santhosh Varma, and Manu Manjith.
 The song "Entammede Jimikki Kammal" was first put out through YouTube on 6 August 2017, and the remaining songs were each released within two weeks.
-The song Entammede Jimikki Kammal became a sensational hit for the year 2017.